Schedule Automations Around a Date Field in Bullhorn Automation

 Your list criteria will determine which records should be used for this automation, and the date field you choose to center this automation around will determine if and when the records should enter the automation, along with which step they should enter at.

-Why a Record Would Not Enter
+Why a Record Does Not Enter the Automation

-Records can Enter at the Relevant Step
+How Records Enter at the Right Wait Step

 Records may not always enter at the first step in your date based automation.
 The automation allows the records in your list to enter at the wait step that best meets their corresponding date, at the time the record is added to your list.